-The Investigative Unit receives complaints against certified educators.
+The Investigative Unit receives complaints against certified and non-certificated educators.
 Investigations are opened for allegations that would constitute immoral and unprofessional conduct.
-If a formal complaint – prepared by the Office of the Attorney General – is filed, the certificate holder is accorded due process as provided by law.
-Any sanctions imposed by the Board become part of the certificate holder’s permanent record and are forwarded to a national database.
+If a formal complaint – prepared by the Office of the Attorney General – is filed, the educator is accorded due process as provided by law.
+Any sanctions imposed by the Board become part of the educator’s permanent record and are forwarded to a national database.

 If you wish to submit a complaint against an educator, please submit the Statement of Allegations packet below:

 To contact the investigative unit, please email [email protected].

 Child abuse reporting procedures can be found here.

 Information on what constitutes immoral and unprofessional conduct can be found here.

 HB 2023 Implementation Notice

 HB 2023 is effective September 29, 2021.
 The legislation allows the Board to investigate and discipline non-certificated educators in the same manner as certificated educators.
 The legislation includes other reporting requirements and information sharing provisions.
 For more information on the legislation and its impact on educator discipline please review the document below.

 Educator Oversight and Discipline